feifangu/Portfolio/README.md

 ## Machine Learning
 ### Design Service USer Prediction
 #### https://github.com/feifangu/Design-Service
-Part 1: EDA - Load the dataset and take a quick look Part 2: Data Cleaning - Replace na with unknown for categorical variables and with zero for numerical variables Part 3: Data Visualization - Visualize the X variables and y variable and notice the imbalancement of y Part 4: Feature Engineering - Split dataset into training (to train the model) and test sets (to test the model); one hot encoding on categorical variables; Upsample with SMOTE and downsample with random sampling the datasets to get prepared for different models
+Part 1: EDA - Load the dataset and take a quick look <br>
+Part 2: Data Cleaning - Replace na with unknown for categorical variables and with zero for numerical variables <br>
+Part 3: Data Visualization - Visualize the X variables and y variable and notice the imbalancement of y <br>
+Part 4: Feature Engineering - Split dataset into training (to train the model) and test sets (to test the model); one hot encoding on categorical variables; Upsample with SMOTE and downsample with random sampling the datasets to get prepared for different models <br>
-Part 5: Modeling - Compare different classification models on their performance (f1, ROC_AUC, accuracy, training time); pick the best one and do grid search with cross validation to tune hyper parameters to optimize
+Part 5: Modeling - Compare different classification models on their performance (f1, ROC_AUC, accuracy, training time); pick the best one and do grid search with cross validation to tune hyper parameters to optimize <br>
-Part 6: Summary - Business strategy recommendation
+Part 6: Summary - Business strategy recommendation <br>

 ### Click-through Prediction
 #### https://github.com/feifangu/click-prediction